getty-zig/getty.so/pages/guide/interfaces.md

 {% endhighlight %}
 {% endlabel %}

+## How Do I Use a Getty Interface Implementation?

 To use a value of `OppositeSerializer` as an implementation of `BoolSerializer`:

 {% label Zig code %}